 Battery Backup FAQs

 Q: What is Battery Backup?
-A: TDS Wireline Fiber Home Phone service, TDS Cable voice service, and Bend voice service require electricity to work.
-That means for customers installed after 2/16/16, if the power goes out, you will be unable to use your home phone service (including making 911 calls) unless you have a Battery Backup Unit.
+A: TDS Fiber Home Phone service, requires electricity to work.
+That means (for customers installed after 2/16/16), if the power goes out you will be unable to use your home phone service (including making 911 calls) unless you have a Battery Backup Unit.

 Q: Why would I want battery back up?
-A: If you have a need to call 911 when the power is out, or have a home alarm system, or medical alert system, you may want BBU.
+A: If you have a need to call 911 when the power is out, or have a home alarm system, or medical alert system, you may want Battery Backup Unit.
 Check with your alarm service provider to see if their alarm system requires a voice line to work.

 Q: Who maintains the battery?
 A: You do.
 TDS is not responsible for maintenance, monitoring, or disposal of batter backup units.

 Q: How long does the battery last?
-A: When fully charged, our current Battery Backup Unit powers phone service for up to 8 hours during a power outage, letting you make and receive calls from a corded phone.
+A: When fully charged, our current Battery Backup Unit powers phone service for up to 24 hours during a power outage, letting you make and receive calls from a corded phone.
 Regarding “shelf life”, an unused battery should last 3-5 years before needing to be replaced.
-TDS & Bend are not responsible for maintenance, monitoring, or disposal of battery backup units.
+TDS is not responsible for maintenance, monitoring, or disposal of battery backup units.

 Q: How large is the battery?
 A: 16.7 × 19 × 8.3 cm.
 3.03 kg